 Spaghetti with Roasted Butternut Squash and Sage

-This easy pasta recipe uses whole wheat spaghetti tossed with roasted butternut squash, toasted pine nuts, garlic, fresh sage and butter to make a soul-satisfying meatless dinner with rich, nutty flavor.
+This easy pasta recipe uses whole wheat spaghetti tossed with cubes of roasted butternut squash, toasted pine nuts, garlic, fresh sage and butter to make a soul-satisfying meatless dinner with rich, nutty flavor.

 - 10 ounces whole wheat spaghetti